khromov/wp-vc-template-manager/README.md

 ### Known issues

-Due to issues in Visual Composer (as of 4.4.1), it is not possible to reorder the plugins.
+Due to a bug in Visual Composer (as of 4.4.1), it is not possible to reorder the templates.
 They will always be ordered in alphabetical order.
 We hope to solve this with future versions of VC.

 ### Hooks

-This plugin exposes hooks to control almost every aspect of the plugin.
+This plugin exposes hooks to control almost anything.

 ##### vctm_disable_builtin_templates